hwennnn/PogHouse/README.md

 ## Contribute

-We would love you for the contribution to **Countdown**, any issue or pull requrest is welcomed.
+We would love you for the contribution to **PogHouse**, any issue or pull requrest is welcomed.